Common Symptoms of Histamine Intolerance

 • Acid reflux or heartburn

-Histamine plays a role in regulating stomach acid, so excess histamine can disrupt normal digestion.
-Symptoms may appear shortly after eating or be delayed by several hours, especially when histamine load builds up over time or when leftovers are involved.
+Histamine helps regulate stomach acid, so excess histamine can throw off digestion.
+Symptoms might appear shortly after eating or be delayed by several hours, especially when histamine builds up over time or when leftovers are involved.

 Skin and Allergy-Like Symptoms

-Many people with histamine intolerance experience symptoms that resemble allergic reactions, even though no true allergy is present.
+Many people with histamine intolerance get symptoms that look like allergic reactions, even though no actual allergy is present.

 • Flushing or sudden warmth